joeholley/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 #### Alpha().PlayerConnect(playerID)

-This function increases the SDK’s stored player count by one, and appends this playerID to `GameServer.Status.Players.IDs`.
+Attempts to increment the SDK's stored player count and include the provided playerID in the list stored in `GameServer.Status.Players.IDs`.

-[`GameServer.Status.Players.Count` and `GameServer.Status.Players.IDs`][playerstatus]
-are then set to update the player count and id list a second from now, unless there is already an update pending, in which case the update joins that batch operation.

-`PlayerConnect()` returns true and adds the playerID to the list of playerIDs if this playerID was not already in the list of connected playerIDs.

-If the playerID exists within the list of connected playerIDs, `PlayerConnect()` will return false, and the list of connected playerIDs will be left unchanged.
+If the provided playerID **does not exist** in the playerID list, `PlayerConnect()` increments the count, adds the playerID to the list, and returns true.

-An error will be returned if the playerID was not already in the list of connected playerIDs but the player capacity for the server has been reached.
-The playerID will not be added to the list of playerIDs.
+If the provided playerID **does not exist** in the playerID list **but** incrementing the count would exceed the playerID capacity you've configured, `PlayerConnect()` leaves the count and list unchanged, and returns false.

+If the provided playerID **already exists** in the playerID list, `PlayerConnect()` leaves the count and list unchanged, and returns false.

+The Kubernetes `GameServer` object fields [`GameServer.Status.Players.Count` and `GameServer.Status.Players.IDs`][playerstatus] are updated by `PlayerConnect()` after a one second delay.
+If there is already an update pending, they are combined into a batch operation.

 {{< alert title="Note" color="info">}}
-Do not use this method if you are manually managing `GameServer.Status.Players.IDs` and `GameServer.Status.Players.Count` through the Kubernetes API, as indeterminate results will occur.
+Do not combine this function with manually managing `GameServer.Status.Players.IDs` and `GameServer.Status.Players.Count` through the Kubernetes API, as indeterminate results will occur.
 {{< /alert >}}

 #### Alpha().PlayerDisconnect(playerID)

-This function decreases the SDK’s stored player count by one, and removes the playerID from [`GameServer.Status.Players.IDs`][playerstatus].
+Attempts to decrement the SDK's stored player count and remove the provided playerID in the list stored in `GameServer.Status.Players.IDs`.

+If the provided playerID **exists** in the playerID list, `PlayerDisconnect()` decrements the count, removes the playerID from the list, and returns true.

+If the provided playerID **does not exist** in the playerID list `PlayerDisconnect()` leaves the count and list unchanged, and returns false.

-`GameServer.Status.Players.Count` and `GameServer.Status.Players.IDs` are then set to update the player count and id list a second from now, unless there is already an update pending, in which case the update joins that batch operation.
+The Kubernetes `GameServer` object fields [`GameServer.Status.Players.Count` and `GameServer.Status.Players.IDs`][playerstatus] are updated by `PlayerDisconnect()` after a one second delay.
+If there is already an update pending, they are combined into a batch operation.

-`PlayerDisconnect()` will return true and remove the supplied playerID from the list of connected playerIDs if the playerID value exists within the list.

-If the playerID was not in the list of connected playerIDs, the call will return false, and the connected playerID list will be left unchanged.

 {{< alert title="Note" color="info">}}
-Do not use this method if you are manually managing `GameServer.Status.Players.IDs` and `GameServer.Status.Players.Count` through the Kubernetes API, as indeterminate results will occur.
+Do not combine this function with manually managing `GameServer.Status.Players.IDs` and `GameServer.Status.Players.Count` through the Kubernetes API, as indeterminate results will occur.
 {{< /alert >}}

 #### Alpha().SetPlayerCapacity(count)

-Update the [`GameServer.Status.Players.Capacity`][playerstatus] value with a new capacity.
+Updates the [`GameServer.Status.Players.Capacity`][playerstatus] value with a new capacity.

 #### Alpha().GetPlayerCapacity()

-This function retrieves the current player capacity.
-This is always accurate from what has been set through this SDK, even if the value has yet to be updated on the GameServer status resource.
+Retrieves the current player capacity.
+This is always accurate to what has been set through this SDK, even if the value has yet to be updated in the `GameServer.Status.Players.Capacity` resource.

 {{< alert title="Note" color="info">}}
 If `GameServer.Status.Players.Capacity` is set manually through the Kubernetes API, use `SDK.GameServer()` or